kyamagu/mexopencv/README.markdown

 You can optionally add a testing script for your new function.
-The testing convention in mexopencv is that testing scripts are all written as a static function in a matlab class.
-For example, `test/unit_tests/TestFilter2D.m` is a class that describes test cases for filter2d function.
+The testing convention in mexopencv is that testing scripts are all written as a static function in a MATLAB class.
+For example, `test/unit_tests/TestFilter2D.m` is a class that describes test cases for `filter2d` function.
 Inside of the class, a couple of test cases are written as a static function whose name starts with 'test'.